-Frank Sinatra Sings for Only the Lonely from 1958 is the other one of his greatest albums but haven’t yet got a copy of that maybe never will but in the past finding these old albums as the there were original release was a bit hard for a while, you can find endless comp greatest hit or best of or whatever.
-I picked Wee Hours up so long ago but it’s amazing I still remember where I got it, at one of those golden oldies shop in some suburb shopping center for hell.
+I picked my copy of Wee Hours up so long ago but it’s amazing I still remember where I got it, at one of those golden oldies shop in some suburb shopping center hell.
 It’s a reissue but it’s only got just the sixteen track listing and no extras which is perfect really.
 I don’t think any other of his albums would come close to this really in his back catalog but I haven’t listen to everything by him, why hell would I too?
 I kind-off know all his real big songs/hits which none of these are but for an album for beginning to the end it flows like just about nothing else and you really don’t need a bigger hit song on a classic album.
 Sometimes, always that just takes away for the all the other songs on the record, I’ve said that before on the previous Classic Albums I’ve written about here maybe that’s one reason they make it on to this list.
 A little part or song or two that’s a big hits removes from the whole or the album as a whole.
 This album was in the early days of the album coming in being too, remember in those times singles and albums didn’t mix on the same thing.

 In The Wee Small Hours track listing, songwriters and times

 1. In The Wee Small Hours Of The Morning